sancriuse/DailyChefIntelliJi/README.md

 # Instructions for Grader

-- You can generate the first required event by filling the parameters and clicking on add recipe button.
+- You can generate the first required event by filling the parameters and clicking on add recipe button and recipes get added to the catalog.
 - You can generate the second required event by typing in the filter and search menu and getting the filtered recipes.
 - You can locate my visual component on my application at the right corner.
 - You can save the state of my application by clicking on the "Save Recipes" Button.